Obtaining credit to buy a car is generally far easier than getting a loan to buy a house. In fact, even individuals with poor credit can

 And if you want to save up to buy a car with your credit, consider shopping around for

 If you want to save money on car insurance, the

 Jerry app is a good place to start.
 A licensed broker, Jerry does all the hard work of finding cheap quotes from the top name-brand insurance companies and buying new car insurance.
 Jerry will even help you cancel your old policy.

 No spam or unwanted phone calls · No long forms · No fees, ever

 What is a good credit score to buy a car?

 In some ways, a good credit score is the same across the board, or at least across the credit reporting agencies of Equifax (660+), Experian (670+), and TransUnion (658+).
-In other ways, a good credit score for buying a car is different.
 That’s because it's not that difficult to obtain financing to buy a car.
-A person with a fair credit score, for instance, usually can get an auto loan with little difficulty.
+A person with a fair credit score, for instance, can usually get an auto loan with little difficulty.